DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 h.
 Repeat except build a 90% prediction interval and interpret.
 i.
 Plot the data points with a regression line, confidence band, and prediction band.

-\indent 3.
-Suppose I build a regression fitting a response variable to one predictor variable.
+3. Suppose I build a regression fitting a response variable to one predictor variable.
 I build a 95% confidence interval on $\beta_1$ and find that it contains 0, meaning that a slope of 0 is feasible.
 Does this mean that the response and the predictor are independent?